Introduction:

 That's an honor.

-So there's one more question that we have to answer today.
+So, there's one more question that we have to answer today.

-The third question on your outline.
+The third question on your outline, how do I respond to being persecuted?

 How do I respond to being persecuted?